rng-guy/NFSMWBartender/README.txt

 HELICOPTER (DE)SPAWNING ("BartenderSettings\Advanced\Helicopter.ini"):

- • All vehicles you specify to replace the helicopter must each have the "CHOPPER" class assigned to them in their "pvehicle" VltEd entries, either explicitly or implicitly through a parent node.
+ • All vehicles you specify to replace the helicopter must each have the "CHOPPER" class assigned to them in their "pvehicle" VltEd entries, either explicitly or implicitly through a parent.

 COP (DE)SPAWNING ("BartenderSettings\Advanced\Cars.ini"):